kacperdufrat/weather-app/README.md

 How to run it
 --------------
-* for start you need to create new environment by Create React App,
-* next you neet to clone this repo by typing `git clone`,
+* clone this repo by typing `git clone`,
-* next install modules by typing `npm install`,
+* install modules by typing `npm install`,
-* for start simply type `npm start` to run application,
+* start by typing `npm start` to run application,
-* to see app go to localhost:3000,
+* go to localhost:3000 to checkout app